 - Weighted Dips

-A side note: if you’re using a preworkout that gives you a crazy pump, expect your arms to feel like they’re about to pop (in a good way) because of all the blood rushing to them.
+As a side note: if you’re using a preworkout that gives you a crazy pump, expect your arms to feel like they’re about to POP when doing resistance training with these exercises.

 Medial Head Of Triceps

-The medial head is an often neglected head when trying to get horseshoe triceps.
+The medial head is an often neglected head when building muscle and getting horseshoe triceps.

 The best way to develop the medial head is to choose exercises that will allow you to get a FULL contraction of the triceps.

-Meaning we’ll be selecting exercises where you can essentially lockout on.
+Meaning we’ll be selecting exercises and using a lighter weight that you can essentially lockout on.